CrAssphage

 CrAss-like phages (crassviruses) are an order of bacterial viruses (bacteriophages) that represent the most abundant viruses in the human gut, discovered in 2014 by cross assembling reads in human fecal metagenomes.
 In silico comparative genomics and taxonomic analysis have found that crAss-like phages represent a highly abundant and diverse family of viruses.
-CrAss-like phage were predicted to infect bacteria of the Bacteroidota phylum and the prediction was later confirmed when the first crAss-like phage (crAss001) was isolated on a Bacteroidota host (Bacteroides intestinalis) in 2018.
+CrAss-like phages were predicted to infect bacteria of the Bacteroidota phylum and the prediction was later confirmed when the first crAss-like phage (crAss001) was isolated on a Bacteroidota host (Bacteroides intestinalis) in 2018.
 Crassviruses used to be part of the abolished family of podoviruses, possessing short non-contractile tails and icosahedral capsids.
 The first 3D structure of a crassvirus was determined by cryo-EM in 2023.
 While the presence of crAss-like phage in the human gut is not yet associated with any specific health condition, they are generally associated with a healthy gut microbiome and likely impact significantly on the gut Bacteroidota.